 In addition to hearing loss, regular screenings can be useful in detecting other health problems including blockage in the ear canal and ear infections.
 Early detection and treatment will help prevent long-term problems.

-Before you send your kids back to school, schedule their hearing screenings with Oakdale ENT.
-Make an appointment today.
+Before you send your kids back to school, be sure you take care of their hearing screenings.
+Schedule an appointment today.